sagemathinc/cocalc/notes/aug2013-push.md

     - pdf embed: only update on resize
     - pdf embed: doesn't display initially
     - way to select *which* opened file to use when editing a multi-file latex doc...
+    - get rid of anything about displaying text in output.

 ---